 Mass Spectrometry

-The Multi User Mass Spectrometry Laboratory of the Department of Chemistry provides analytical services on a variety of mass spec platforms.
+The Multi User Mass Spectrometry Laboratory of the Division of Chemistry and Chemical Engineering provides analytical services on a variety of mass spec platforms.

 Open Access is granted to registered users for many of these instruments.
 The lab manager provides additional support and guidance for more complex methodologies, instrumentation and data analysis.